 No. Selection is by a process of anonymous peer review, therefore writing to the COST Office or asking national representatives to lobby on your behalf will have no effect.

-The evaluation process is the same for all 9 scientific domains and the trans-domain proposals; takes approximately 9 months from the collection date to the final approval and is described in detail in the Guidelines for Assessment of applications for COST Actions (COST doc.
-4111/11) on the Open Call page.
+The evaluation process is the same for all 9 scientific domains and the trans-domain proposals.
+It takes approximately 9 months from the collection date to the final approval, and - in summary - includes the following stages:

 - Eligible proposals are assessed by the relevant Domain Committee or the TDP-SAB;

 - Around 80 top-ranked proposers are asked to submit a Full Proposal